List of The Archers characters: Recurring villagers

 Janet Fisher (Moir Leslie), the former vicar of Ambridge and surrounding villages, was a close friend of Shula Archer.
 Ambridge was one of the first parishes to have a female incumbent.
 Janet's time as vicar led the conservative Peggy Woolley to attend services at All Saints' in Borchester until she left the parish.
 When Janet left, Peggy returned to St. Stephen's.
 While Janet was vicar, Peggy complimented her on the tasteful way she handled services, but she still attended services in Borchester.

 Jethro Larkin (George Hart), Stereotypical yokel.
-His tenure came to end in 1987 when helping David fell a tree using a chainsaw.
+His tenure came to an end in 1987 when helping David fell a tree using a chainsaw.
 So two Larkin family members, Jethro and Bob, have met their end at the hands of members of the Archer family (see under Tom Forrest).
 Father of Clarrie.